nfnfgo/ahu_elec_watch_backend/docs/usage_calc.md

 ```
 [0min, 1.5]
-[0min1sec, 1.0]
+[0min1sec, 1.0]   <--- Really close to the first point after spreading.
 [30min1sec, 1.0]
 ```

 Obviously we don't want this result.

-So we decided to adding a _Tolerance_ when checking if a point need to be spread.
-If the distance is larger than the distance limit, but the overed range part is not larger than _Tolerance_, we don't spread it.
+So we decided to **adding a tolerance when checking if a point need to be spread**.
+Now only the point that have distance larger then `POINT_SPREADING_DIS_LIMIT_MIN + POINT_SPREADING_DIS_TOLERANCE` would trigger Data Point Spreading operation.
+Notice the **distance between spread point won't be affected by tolerance**.

 For example if the tolerance is `5min`, then only a distance larger than `min_dis + tolerance = 35` will trigger the spreading.
+And the distance between newly spread point is still `min_dis = 30`

 # Smart Point Merge